AlexVerine/Alex/content/authors/admin/_index.md

   url: https://psl.eu/en

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D Student working on  the expressivity of Generative Models.
+bio: I am currently a Research Fellow at CSD at ENS PSL, specializing in Generative Models.

 # Interests to show in About widget
 interests: